The IUPAC name for a given compound is Butanoic acid.

 - The Longest Chain Rule: The parent chain of the given compound generally the longest chain of carbon atoms is chosen, and itis preferred to be in the form of a straight-chain or a chain of any other shape.

-- The Lowest Set of Locants: The carbon atoms belonging to the parent chain must be numbered using natural numbers and beginning from the end in with the least number of the carbon atom which carries the substituents.
+- The Lowest Set of Locants: The carbon atoms belonging to the parent chain must be numbered using natural numbers and beginning from the end with the least number of the carbon atom which carries the substituents.

 - Multiple instances of the same substituent: The prefixes that indicate the total number of the same substituent group in the given compound is mentioned, such as di, tri, etc.